To minimize the potential for workplace violence and ensure a consistent approach to addressing any incidents that occur.

-- Response to incidents of workplace violence shall be based on district procedures and processes, and site-specific safety plans.
+- Response to incidents of workplace violence shall be based on Division procedures and processes, and site-specific safety plans.

 - Employee Health Services shall offer support services to staff who are directly or indirectly involved in incidents of workplace violence.

-- Individuals who experience or witness incidents of workplace violence shall report the incident according to district procedures and processes, and cooperate with any subsequent investigation.
+- Individuals who experience or witness incidents of workplace violence shall report the incident according to Division procedures and processes, and cooperate with any subsequent investigation.

-- Allegations of attempted or threatened violence shall be investigated and addressed according to district procedures and processes.
+- Allegations of attempted or threatened violence shall be investigated and addressed according to Division procedures and processes.

 - Confirmed instances of workplace violence may result in administrative sanctions up to and including termination for those who commit or contribute to workplace violence.